Prasanna Vadanam

 Prasanna Vadanam, alternatively spelled as Prasannavadhanam, is a 2024 Indian Telugu-language crime thriller film written and directed by Arjun Y. K., produced Little Thoughts Cinemas.
-The film features Suhas, Payal Radhakrishna and Rashi Singh in primary roles along with Nandu and Harsha Chemudu, Nithin Prasanna and others.
+The film features Suhas, Payal Radhakrishna and Rashi Singh in primary roles along with Nandu, Harsha Chemudu, Nithin Prasanna among others.

 The music was composed by Vijai Bulganin, cinematography done by S. Chandrasekaran, along with editing by Karthika Srinivas.
 The film was theatrically released on 3 May 2024.